sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-pro/immerse-pro-regrade.md

 ## Color Operations and Slots

 At first, you should notice lots of drop-down boxes in the section "Color Operations", this tells the shader what color operation is applied on each step.
 Think of it like building blocks, with the first being the bottom layer, and the last being the top layer.
 You have 9 slots available, and the following options, they can be applied in any order as the user desires or needs:

-The parameters for each option is explained further down the guide, so if you wanna know the values for each function, keep reading:

 * **Levels:** will change the black and white levels of the image.